 I love to make bread albeit, NOT without my bread machine.
-I don’t know how women did it back in the day.
-I remember my Grandmother making bread at home up to her armpits in flour, loaves rising on top of the refrigerator.
-She would bake them in bulk 5 or 6 at a time then freeze them in the big freezer chest we had in the dark scary coldroom in the basement.
 I am more of the throw it in all together and let the machine do the work method.
-I don’t bake my bread in the machine but, it makes and excellent mixer and proofing device.
+That being said I NEVER bake my bread in the machine.
+I simply let it do all the work.
+It makes and excellent mixer and proofing device.
 Once the dough phase is done I remove it to a proper loaf pan or a large baking tray and allow it to rise.
-Then pop it into the oven and bake it off.
-I’m all about quick, convenient and tasty and if you are having people over for a get together they will think you are a genius baking fresh bread.
-This recipe is a tried and true favorite with a taste of Ireland built in using Guinness and oatmeal together.
+If you are having people over for a get together they will think you are a genius baking fresh bread.
+This recipe is a tried and true favourite with a little taste of Ireland built in with the use of Guinness and oatmeal together.

 2 1/2 cups unbleached white bread flour